<> <> <> <>

 How can you tell if your hairline is receding?

-You can see a difference in old photos to now
+You can see a difference between old photos and recent ones

 There is less hair on the temples